 For years, guitar manufacturers made these saddles out of plastic, bone and occasionally, elephant ivory.
 Plastic has always been the most popular simply because it serves as a significant financial alternative to natural materials when mass-producing guitars.
 The use of elephant ivory virtually disappeared when issues concerning illegally procured ivory as well as the treatment of the elephants made the use of this material controversial.
 Manufacturers began marketing more advanced plastics as "synthetic ivory" which worked well and was still priced at a level making it a lower cost alternative to bone.

 Between 1988 and 1990, legislation was passed through the U.S. Congress as well as the United Nations which disallowed transfer of any elephant ivory between international borders.
 Although sale of pre-existing ivory in the United States was always legal, this act appeased the masses, and slowly elephant ivory was reintroduced into the musical instrument community, thereby regaining popularity.
+Unfortunately, a full ban on all interstate commerce was initiated in July of 2016.
+As a result, ivory can only be sold within the state I reside (GA)

 SADDLES, NUTS, BRIDGE PINS and THEIR INSTALLATION